open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 If the `DKIM` status is `pass` and there is a domain match, then the overall status is set to `pass`, or to `neutral` if there is no domain match.
 If the `DKIM` status is other than `pass` or `fail`, then that status is converted to their respective overall status.

 Last, the `SPF` status is evaluated.
 Always depending on whether there is a domain match, the overall status is set to `pass` if the `SPF` status is also set to `pass`.
 Otherwise, it will be set to `neutral` or `fail` depending on whether the `DKIM` mechanism failed previously.
-An overal status of `neutral` or `fail` is also set when the status of `SPF` is neutral and there is or isn't a domain match respectively.
+An overall status of `neutral` or `fail` is also set when the status of `SPF` is neutral and there is or isn't a domain match respectively.

 The entire decision algorithm is summed up in the following table: